National Gallery: Post-war developments

 The respective remits of the National and Tate Galleries, which had long been contested by the two institutions, were more clearly defined in 1996.
 1900 was established as the cut-off point for paintings in the National Gallery, and in 1997 more than 60 post-1900 paintings from the collection were given to the Tate on a long-term loan, in return for works by Gauguin and others.
 However, future expansion of the National Gallery may yet see the return of 20th-century paintings to its walls.

+21st century

-In the 21st century there have been three large fundraising campaigns at the Gallery: in 2004, to buy Raphael's Madonna of the Pinks, in 2008, for Titian's Diana and Actaeon, and in 2012, Titian's Diana and Callisto.
+In the 21st century there have been three large fundraising campaigns at the gallery: in 2004, to buy Raphael's Madonna of the Pinks; in 2008, for Titian's Diana and Actaeon; and in 2012, Titian's Diana and Callisto.
 Both Titians were bought in tandem with the National Gallery of Scotland for £95 m.
 Both of these major works were sold from the collection of the Duke of Sutherland.
 The National Gallery is now largely priced out of the market for Old Master paintings and can only make such acquisitions with the backing of major public appeals; the departing director Charles Saumarez Smith expressed his frustration at this situation in 2007.

-In 2014 the National Gallery was the subject of a documentary film by Frederick Wiseman.
-The film shows the gallery administration and staff at work, the conservation laboratory, guided tours and the mounting of exhibitions on Leonardo da Vinci, J.M.W.
-Turner and Titian in 2011–12.